Alia-morsi/asa_benchmarks/README.md

 ## This is the accompanying code for the paper: Bottlenecks and Solutions for Audio to Score Alignment Research

+It is a repository that allows the easy application of several DTW variants for audio to score alignment on an adapted version of the asap dataset, as explained in the publication.

 The purpose of this is to create a foundation for a system which can be used for Audio to Score alignment benchmarking.
 At its current state it is by no means complete, but it is a call for interested researchers to gather and discuss what should be done.
+For this to be a framework for benchmarking, we would need:
+1) to extend the datasets used
+2) to include more audio to score alignment implementations, including HMM based ones and others.
+3) to expand the evaluation metrics, to cover a variety of scenarios, as argued in the initial publication.

+Examples of relevant datasets:
 TO COMPLETE: Relevant datasets for Audio to Score alignment

 Saarland		Granularity  Stength